amaneth/Multinomial-Naive-Bayes/README.md

 # Vectorized impelementation of Multinomial naive bayes text classifier

 Multinomial Naive Bayes algorithm is a probabilistic learning method that is mostly used in Natural Language Processing (NLP).
 A simple example for Multinomial Bayes classifier is a spam filter.
 It classifies the message as spam or not spam.
 What makes the Naive naive is that it understands a text as a composition of words without considering its structure or context.
 That means it assumes there is no difference between the texts “A man kills a snake” and “The snake kills a man” because their composition is the same.
-Our interest in the Naive byes classifier is to find the probability of a document being in a specific class given that the document is composed of some words.
+The interest in the Naive byes classifier is to find the probability of a document being in a specific class given that the document is composed of some words.
 It uses the Bayes theorem to solve this.

 This project implements Multinomial naive bias classifier for text classification in vectorized way instead of the usual for loops